Short-eared Owl (Asio flammeus)

 present in winter than in summer.
 Breeding birds are most common on the plains, with additional

 populations in the San Luis Valley and North Park.
-Records indicate that they have never been
+They are not believed to have ever been

 common breeders in Colorado (Boyle 1998).

-Habitat Requirements: These owls breed and forage in grasslands, prairies, wetlands, and
+Habitat Requirements: Short-eared Owls breed and forage in Colorado's grasslands, prairies,

-croplands.
-Large blocks of suitable habitat (100 ha; 250 ac) seem necessary to support breeding
+wetlands, and croplands.
+Breeding pairs require large blocks of suitable habitat (100 ha; 250

-Ecology: They lay eggs in April or May, and young leave the nest by June.
-Fall migrants arrive
+Ecology: Eggs are laid in April or May, and young leave the nest by June.
+Fall migrants arrive in

-in September-October and leave in March.
-Short-eared Owls eat small mammals (especially
+September-October, and leave in March.
+Short-eared Owls eat small mammals (especially voles,

 Management Issues and Conservation Recommendations: Loss of suitable habitat is the most

-pressing issue, with losses coming from conversion of land to uses such as urbanization that are
+pressing issue, with losses coming from conversion to land use types incompatible with this

-incompatible with the owls' nesting and foraging.
+species' nesting and foraging (such as urbanization).
 Conservation efforts should focus on

-landscapes of prairie with suitable habitat for Short-eared Owls.
+landscapes of prairies with suitable habitat for Short-eared Owls.
 Current breeding sites can be

-used as one layer of information in selecting these sites; however, any single effort appears
+used as one layer of information in selecting the sites; however, any single effort appears likely to

-likely to have a relatively small impact if current population and distribution records are
+have a relatively small impact if current population and distribution records are accurate.

 Habitat management schemes for nesting waterfowl and upland gamebirds generally benefit